worldsu007/ios-docs-samples/dialogflow/stopwatch/README.md

 ###  Setup Firebase on the application:

-- Complete the steps for [Add Firebase to your app](https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app).
+- Complete the steps for [Add Firebase to your app](https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app) and expand the "Create a Firebase project" section for instructions on how to add project to your Firebase console.
 Note: No need to complete any other sections, they are already done.
 - Use `iOS bundle ID` as `com.sample.dialogflow`
 - In the [Firebase console](https://console.firebase.google.com/), open the "Authentication" section under Develop.
 - On the **Sign-in Methods** page, enable the **Anonymous** sign-in method.